3rdtwinmisters/rhc_cit114_fall2020/notes9.md

 ### Summarize a few key points made by the readings or video
 + Five pillars of the AWS Well-Architected Framework — operational excellence, security, reliability, performance efficiency, and cost optimization.
++ Resource constraints is like space on a hard drive or data speed of a ethernet cable
++ Mitigate deployment risk by fixing issues that don't have desired outcomes with accelerated bug fixing and quality assurance.

 #### General Design Principles of the Well-Architected Framework
 + Stop Guessing your capacity needs